snpsuen/Deep_Learning_JupyterLab/README.md

   ├── notebook
   ├── work
   </pre>
-  /homw/jovyan/data is mounted on /var/tmp/jovyan/data on a K8s node.
-The others are local to the container.
+  All the folders are local to the container, exccept /home/jovyan/data being mounted on /var/tmp/jovyan/data on a K8s node.